microsoft/ADBench/docs/julia/Modules.md

 end
 ```

 This boilerplate code defines a test suite that will be shared by all modules listed in `t_test_implementations`.
-It includes loading the `ADPerfTest.Test{TInput, TOutput}` object into variable `test.
+It includes loading the `ADPerfTest.Test{TInput, TOutput}` object into variable `test`.

 Now you can add test cases with `@test` macro as usual.